Understanding Leukemia: When Immune Cells Turn Against Us

 One of the latest developments in blood cancer treatment is Chimeric Antigen Receptor (CAR) T-cell Therapy, which involves genetically engineering the T-cells from a patient in a laboratory setting and getting them to recognise certain targets on cancer cells.
 These modified cells, when re-infused into the patient, have the ability to destroy cancer cells using the patient’s own immune response.

 While CAR T-cell Therapy is a relatively new development, it has generally shown good overall response rates in different kinds of blood cancers.
-Currently, CAR T-cell Therapy is only approved for the treatment of relapsed or refractory B-cell ALL in paediatrics and young adult patients, and relapsed or refractory Diffuse Large B-cell Lymphoma (DLBCL).
+Currently, CAR T-cell Therapy is only approved for the treatment of relapsed or refractory B-cell Acute Lymphoblastic Lymphoma (ALL) in paediatrics and young adult patients, and relapsed or refractory Diffuse Large B-cell Lymphoma (DLBCL).

 When to see a doctor